In The Realm Of Tech

 The disasters that the Experimenter brings about (whether ships in Boston Harbor crashing into each other in the opening pages, the glass on State Street simply melting, or the other havoc ridden moments later in the novel) don’t hold weight beyond the moments they are happening.
 While the action-laden moments are some of the books best moments, Pearl doesn’t seemingly know what to do with them after they occur, with characters not being in awe of technology (if we can call it that, I’m not sure if I picked up a solid explanation for why the events actually happened when all was said and done) destroying the city of Boston.

-a world.
+One thing I will praise Pearl for is his building of a world.
 Characters from previous novels pop up in unexpected places and it is nice to see that Pearl’s novels (apart from The Poe Shadow) all take place in the same fictional Boston.
 It’s nice when an author starts building a world where all their works occur.
 Only now Pearl needs to work on bringing that world to life a little more, focusing less on the thriller aspect of his historical novels, or perhaps simply giving his texts a little more thought beyond the meticulous research, like Mr. g creating the universe, bit by bit, so everything is just right.

 Title: The Technologists